lamhungphu/TransformerForStockPricePrediction/README.md

 # Transformer For Stock Price Prediction
 Using Transformer approach to optimize stock price prediction results for 10 stocks.

+**Hyperparameters used:**
+1. Number of transformation block: 1
+2. Size for attention: 46
+3. Numbers of attention heads: 60
+4. Dropout rate for Multi-head attention: 0.14
+5. Epochs:150
+6. Batch_size = 32
+7. Validation split= 0.2
+8. Learning rate: 1e-4
+9. Optimizer: Adam

-Here are steps to run the code:
+**Here are steps to run the code:**
 1. Open Google Colab
 2. Download Transfromer(10_Companies).ipynb and data of 10 stocks
 3. Open the file in Colab